codybradbury05/love-gym/README.md

 ### Responsive Design Testing

 - My responsive design works as intended on all the browsers I have tested.
-- I have used websites such as <https://ui.dev/amiresponsive?url=https://codybradbury05.github.io/love-gym/index.html/> to also check whether my responsive design works and looks good.
+- I have used websites to also check whether my responsive design works and looks good.
 - I have used the Chrome developer tools to check my responsive design works, testing on all different screen sizes.
 For example, Galaxy Fold, iPad Mini, Google Nest Hub Max.

 ### Readability